embedded-wasm/book/01-intro.md

 #### [wasm-embedded-rt-wasm3](https://github.com/embedded-wasm/rt_wasm3)

-A C/wasm3 based runtime designed for embedding, built into `wasm-embedded-rt-wasm3` with the `rt_wasm3` feature.
+A C/wasm3 based engine designed for embedding, built into `wasm-embedded-rt-wasm3` with the `rt_wasm3` feature.

 [![Crates.io](https://img.shields.io/crates/v/wasm-embedded-rt-wasm3.svg)](https://crates.io/crates/wasm-embedded-rt-wasm3)
 [![Docs.rs](https://docs.rs/wasm-embedded-rt-wasm3/badge.svg)](https://docs.rs/wasm-embedded-rt-wasm3)

-Typically you'll want to embed this library in your project, either as a cargo dependency, git submodule or by copying out the `lib` directory.
+Typically you'll want to embed this library in your project, either as a cargo dependency, git submodule or by copying out the relevant directories (note for C use you will also need headers from `embedded-wasm/spec`).

 ### Hardware Abstraction Layers (HALs)